shuleyu/seismic-tomography-models/README.md

 28. HMSL-P06\_vp.nc\
 Paper        : doi:10.1111/j.1365-246X.2008.03763.x\
 Download link: http://ds.iris.edu/spud/earthmodel/10131126 (The netCDF binary of the model)\
 Changes      : convert dvp into vp using ak135 reference model.
 However, this doesn't have much meaning.
-In the model's online discription "While ak135 is the 1D model used for ray tracing in the inversion, the travel time measurements for each phase have the mean removed, so the 3D model is not built with respect to any particular 1D model.", therefore use with care, in this nc file, "v" represents "vp", see https://github.com/shuleyu/seismic-tomography-models/blob/master/Processing/Create\_HMSL-P06\_vp.cpp
+In the model's online discription "While ak135 is the 1D model used for ray tracing in the inversion, the travel time measurements for each phase have the mean removed, so the 3D model is not built with respect to any particular 1D model.", therefore use with care, in this nc file, "v" represents "vp", see https://github.com/shuleyu/seismic-tomography-models/blob/master/Processing/Create_HMSL-P06_vp.cpp

 29. LLNL-G3Dv3\_vp.nc\
 Paper        : doi:10.1029/2012JB009525\
 Download link: http://ds.iris.edu/spud/earthmodel/10131310 (Complete model package contains LLNL\_G3Dv3\_README.pdf file detailing the contents.
 Velocity values are expressed as absolute velocity and percentage variations relative to the layer average)\
 Changes      : Use the depth (column 3) in "LLNL\_G3Dv3.LayerAverages.txt", latitude ranging from -90 to 90, longitude ranging from -180 to 180, values (column 2) in "LLNL\_G3Dv3.Interpolated.Layer??\_\*km.txt" to creat the vp grid.
 This ignore a lot details.
-Use with care.
+Use with care. see https://github.com/shuleyu/seismic-tomography-models/blob/master/Processing/Create_LLNL-G3Dv3_vp.cpp

 30. LLNL-G3Dv3\_dvp.nc\
 Paper        : doi:10.1029/2012JB009525\
 Download link: http://ds.iris.edu/spud/earthmodel/10131310 (Complete model package contains LLNL\_G3Dv3\_README.pdf file detailing the contents.
 Velocity values are expressed as absolute velocity and percentage variations relative to the layer average)\
 Changes      : Use the depth (column 3) in "LLNL\_G3Dv3.LayerAverages.txt", latitude ranging from -90 to 90, longitude ranging from -180 to 180, values (column 3) in "LLNL\_G3Dv3.Interpolated.Layer??\_\*km.txt" to creat the dvp grid.
 This ignore a lot details.
-Use with care.
+Use with care. see https://github.com/shuleyu/seismic-tomography-models/blob/master/Processing/Create_LLNL-G3Dv3_dvp.cpp

+31. TX2000\_dvs.nc\
+Paper        : doi:10.1098/rsta.2002.1077
+Download link: http://ds.iris.edu/spud/earthmodel/10131209 (Model on a 4°x4° grid for depths from 60 to 2800 km at non-uniform intervals in netCDF format.)\
+Changes      : rename variable "dvs" to "v".

+32. TX2000\_vs.nc\
+Paper        : doi:10.1098/rsta.2002.1077
+Download link: http://ds.iris.edu/spud/earthmodel/10131209 (Model on a 4°x4° grid for depths from 60 to 2800 km at non-uniform intervals in netCDF format.)\
+Changes      : convert dvs into vs using PREM.
+The desicription in the dvs reads "(% deviation from layer mean)".
+Use with care. see https://github.com/shuleyu/seismic-tomography-models/blob/master/Processing/Create_TX2000_vs.cpp